Europe’s best architecture

-Launched in 1987 and co-funded by the EU Culture Programme and the Fundació Mies van der Rohe, the prize is the most prestigious award in European Architecture and is awarded every other year.
+Launched in 1987 and co-funded by the EU Culture Program and the Fundació Mies van der Rohe, the prize is the most prestigious award in European Architecture and is awarded every other year.
 The prize is 60,000 Euros and the Emerging Architect Special Mention is 20.000 Euros.

-The exhibition was developed and organized by Fundació Mies van der Rohe – Barcelona in collaboration with and support from the European Commission Culture 2000 programme, Ajuntament de Barcelona, Generalitat de Catalunya, the Ministerio de Fomento, USM Sistema Modulares, Fundació BancSabodell and Roca.
+The exhibition was developed and organized by Fundació Mies van der Rohe – Barcelona in collaboration with and support from the European Commission Culture 2000 program, Ajuntament de Barcelona, Generalitat de Catalunya, the Ministerio de Fomento, USM Sistema Modulares, Fundació BancSabodell and Roca.